chicio/chicio.github.io/_drafts/2019-06-15-google-play-store-publish-pwa.md

 authors: [fabrizio_duroni]
 ---

-*You can now publish your PWA to the Google Play Store using Trusted Web Activities.*
+*You can now publish your progressive web apps to the Google Play Store using Trusted Web Activities without writing a single line of Java/Kotlin code.*

 ---